 Omega-3 fatty acids have direct anti-inflammatory actions that can be useful for the treatment of osteoarthritis and lameness.
 Inflammation is characterized by pain, swelling, heat and loss of use.
 One of the most important mediators of inflammation is prostaglandin, which is produced from fatty acids in cell membranes.
 The usual mediators of inflammation are produced from omega-6 acids.
 Dietary supplementation of omega-3 fatty acids can offset the inflammatory response in several ways.
 Increased concentrations of omega-3 fatty acids compete with omega-6 fatty acids to produce prostaglandins.
 The end products produced from omega-3 fatty acids have less inflammatory effects than those usually produced from omega-6 fatty acids.
 Phenylbutazone (bute), flunixin, and corticosteroids are routinely prescribed to block different steps in this same pathway that creates inflammation.
 Omega-3 fatty acids are safe, natural, and will not affect testing for anti-inflammatory medications.

 A recent study involving 109 dogs with radiographically confirmed osteoarthritis of the hip or stifle investigated the effects of omega-3 fatty acid supplementation for 12 weeks on the dose of carprofen required to control the dogs level of pain (Fritsch et al., 2010).
-Carprofen is a nonsteroidal anti-inflammatory drug often prescribed by veterinarians as supportive treatment for relief of arthritic symptoms in dogs.
+Carprofen is a nonsteroidal anti-inflammatory drug often prescribed by veterinarians as a supportive treatment for relief of arthritic symptoms in dogs.
 The results of the study indicated that the required dose of carprofen to improve lameness decreased significantly faster in dogs supplemented with omega-3 fatty acids.

 A study of 16 horses with confirmed arthritis of the knee, fetlock, stifle, or hock investigated the effects of omega-3 fatty acid supplementation for 90 days (Manhart et al., 2009).
 Arthritics was confirmed using radiography and forceplate analysis, which detects weight-bearing differences on each hoof.
 Joint fluid was collected monthly for 90 days from at least one arthritic join in each horse.
 Horses supplemented with omega-3 fatty acids had a significant and continuing reduction in joint fluid white blood cell concentration beginning at 30 days after supplementation and persisting until the end of the 90 days.
 Supplementation with omega-3 fatty acids also significantly decreased plasma concentrations of prostaglandin E2, an important inflammatory mediator.
 Force-plate analysis revealed a trend for horses to bear more weight on their lame limb, but this was not statistically significant.